 I have a confession to make.
 I used to spend a ridiculous amount of time stressing about seasonal decorating.

-As one season blended into the next, my laptop screen would be filled with open tabs linking me to a myriad of ideas—and my brain felt like it had just as many open tabs, keeping me in a constant state of confusion as I wondered how I was going to make everything seem fresh and new each year.
+As one season blended into the next, my laptop screen would be filled with open tabs linking me to a myriad of ideas.
+My brain felt like it had just as many open tabs.
+I was in a constant state of confusion as I wondered how I was going to make everything seem fresh and new each year.

-This may sound strange to you, but since my work and ministry center around sharing ideas and inspiration for your heart and home, there can be a very real pressure to provide the latest, greatest, and most Pinterest-worthy content.
+This may sound strange to you.
+But my work and ministry center around sharing ideas and inspiration for your heart and home.
+So there was a very real pressure to provide the latest, greatest, and most Pinterest-worthy content.

-A few years ago, in early September, I was lying in bed unable to fall asleep as my mind swirled with plans for what to put on my fireplace mantels, how to create the perfect centerpiece for the dining room, and style my kitchen counters in the most Autumnal way possible.
+A few years ago, in early September, I was lying in bed unable to fall asleep.
+My mind swirled with plans for what to put on my fireplace mantels, how to create the perfect centerpiece for the dining room, and style my kitchen counters in the most Autumnal way possible.

 But, somewhere in the foggy haze of trying to decide between the corn husk wreath or the bundle of wheat for my front door, I felt a pricking of my spirit.
-In the stillness of my bedroom, the only sound being the soft breathing of my husband lying next to me, I knew that the Lord was speaking to me.
+In the stillness of my bedroom I knew the Lord was speaking to me.

 Why was I allowing my mind to be consumed by these thoughts?
-When did I go from being someone who enjoyed decorating as an extension of the creativity given to me by my Creator to someone who wasted so much time, money, and energy to get the perfect look for Instagram?
+I used to enjoy decorating as an extension of the creativity given to me by my Creator.
+But now I wasted so much time, money, and energy to get the perfect look for Instagram.

 In 2 Corinthians 10:5, we are challenged to “take every thought captive to obey Christ.”

-Suddenly, I became very aware of the fact that the pressure I was putting on myself to create the perfect seasonal décor was causing my thoughts to run around like wild animals, and it was past time for me to take them captive.
+Suddenly, I became aware of that the pressure I was putting on myself was causing my thoughts to run around like wild animals.
+It was past time for me to take them captive.

 So, I did.